 CTF means the laws and policies adopted by countries to detect, investigate, and report any activities that lead to the funding of terrorism activities such as recruiting terrorists, maintaining logistics, or carrying out terrorism operations.

-It is the first stage of the money laundering process, in which illicit money enters the financial system.
+It is the first stage of the money laundering process.
+For example, illicit money enters the financial system.

 It is the second stage of the money laundering process, in which the illicit money is covered under a protective layer of financial transactions to take it far away from the crime so that the origins cannot be sourced back.

-It is the third stage of the money laundering process, in which the money moves in the system as clean money.
+It is the third stage of the money laundering process.
+For example, the money moves in the system as clean money.

 KYC – Know Your Customer

-KYC is the process of verifying the identity of your customers to understand their suitability for your business and to know the risks for the company in maintaining the relationship with them.
+KYC is the process of verifying the identity of your customers to understand their suitability for your business.
+Additionally it is to know the risks for the company in maintaining the relationship with them.

 KYE – Know your employees